Lab Members

 DR. JESSICA BLOIS: M.A., Biology, Humboldt State University, 2005., PhD, Stanford University 2009.
 Jessica's Master's thesis was on the Conservation Genetics of the Sonoma Tree Vole

-Jessica recently completed her PhD in Liz Hadly’s lab at Stanford University, and is currently a post-doctoral fellow in the lab of Jack Williams at the University of Wisconsin, Madison.
+Jessica completed her PhD in Liz Hadly’s lab at Stanford University and was a post-doctoral fellow in the lab of Jack Williams at the University of Wisconsin, Madison.
+She is currently a Professor at the Center for Climatic Research and Department of Geography at the University of California, Merced.

 Jessica in the field!